 Seasonal Allergies in Kids

 In a nutshell, an allergy is the body’s abnormal, overreactive response to a normal thing.
-Think of the kind of response you get when you ask a 3 year old to put on shoes.
+Think of the kind of response you get when you ask a 3-year-old to put on shoes.
 Overreactive and abnormal, right?

 Why Do Allergies Occur in Kids?